rrazban/proteomevis_scripts/README.md

 is indicated by the 0, 1, or 2 label at the start of the directory name
  - if no number is present, executables (called run.py) can be run in any order

 run.py is executed within an organism's dir
 ex) in 0-identify_structure/0-identify_pdb/yeast/, enter ../run.py

 PDB files and structure images are omited because of memory considerations
-PDB files
  - 0-identify_structure/1-get_pdb/
  - 0-identify_structure/2-get_pdb_chain/
-PDB image
  - 2-make_image/pdb_image/